Gaussian Loss Smoothing Enables Certified Training with Tight Convex Relaxations: Experimental Evaluation

 We have demonstrated the empirical advantages of GLS instantiated with PGPE.
 However, as PGPE is computationally expensive and limited to small models, more scalable methods are required to train larger networks.
 In this section, we extensively evaluate RGS, showing that its efficiency allows us to scale to larger models, surpassing the performance of the SOTA methods on the same network architecture on standard evaluation settings when $\epsilon_\infty$ is relatively small.

 RGS overcomes the low-rank gradient and computational cost issues of PGPE: even with a small population size (hence low training costs), we obtain full-rank gradient approximations, enabling faster and better optimization and allowing us to even scale our experiments to \TIN.
 We analyze the results of training with RGS on the \cnnf and \cnnfl (a wider version of \cnnf) architectures and compare them with \ibp and the SOTA \grad-based methods \citep{mao2024ctbench} trained on \cnns in \cref{tab:cnn5-results}.
 Encouragingly, RGS significantly boosts the performance of \deeppoly training.
 We observe that \deeppoly + RGS dominates all other methods, substantially improving even over state-of-the-art \grad-based methods with hyperparameters fine-tuned on \cnnf and \cnnfl.
-Further, the performance of \deeppoly + RGS on the small \cnnf becomes comparable to the performance of \grad-\ibp on the much larger \cnns architecture used by recent SOTA methods, and the \cnnfl trained with DP-RGS exceeds the performance of \cnns trained with IBP by a large margin.
+Further, the performance of \deeppoly + RGS on the small \cnnf becomes comparable to the performance of \grad-\ibp on the much larger \cnns architecture used by recent SOTA methods, and the \cnnfl trained with \deeppoly-RGS exceeds the performance of \cnns trained with IBP by a large margin.
 These results agree well with our expectation that bound tightness becomes increasingly important with network depth, as overapproximation errors can grow exponentially with depth \citep{ShiWZYH21,MullerE0V23,MaoMFV24}.
-We remark that scaling to \cnns used by the SOTA methods is still infeasible due to the high computational cost of evaluating \deeppoly (RGS only doubles the cost!), but we expect that RGS can further improve the performance of tight relaxations on such large networks.
-For more results in the large perturbation settings, see \cref{tab:cnn5-results-large} in \cref{sec:large_eps_cnn5}.
+We remark that scaling \deeppoly-\rgs to \cnns used by the SOTA methods is still infeasible due to the high computational cost of evaluating \deeppoly (RGS only doubles the cost!), but we show that RGS can still be used with the cheaper \crownibp relaxation on this architecture in \cref{tab:cnn7-results} in \cref{app:crownibp-cnn7}.